bruunosp/spotify-fullstack/README-en.md

     - Terminal 2: cd ./back-end
     - Terminal 3: stay in the root folder of the project
     - Run npm install in each terminal.
-    * For future installations, remain in the root folder of the project.
+    ** For future installations, remain in the root folder of the project.
+    **Tip: Rename each terminal tab to easily identify and organize your workspace.
 ```
 - npm install
 - npm install dotenv